 In Los Angeles, child pornography charges can be prosecuted in state court or federal court.
-Federal law allows you to be charged for producing, distributing or simply possessing child pornography.
-Federal prosecutors tend to be well prepared and tough in court—and federal charges carry severe penalties.
+Federal law allows you to be charged for producing, distributing, or simply possessing child pornography.
+Federal prosecutors tend to be well prepared, and federal charges carry severe penalties.

-Most federal pornography cases are prosecuted under 18 USC 2251 (sexual exploitation of minors) or 18 USC 2252 (material depicting sexual exploitation of minors).
+Most federal pornography cases are prosecuted under 18 USC §2251 (sexual exploitation of minors) or 18 USC §2252 (material depicting the sexual exploitation of minors).
 However, there are a variety of specific charges that can be brought under different federal laws.

 Some of the most common charges related to child pornography include: